orange-lang/orange-docs/internals/well_formed.md

 ## Privacy

-Privacy flags may only be declared on functions, declared objects, and class members.
+- Privacy flags may only be declared on functions, declared objects, and class members.

+## Properties

+- Properties defined via a short-block must have an l-value as its expression.
+- Properties defined via a long-block must have at least a getter or setter.
+- Getters must return a value.